 Fellows participate in and present at weekly Ophthalmology Grand Rounds, as well as national meetings of the American Society of Ophthalmic Plastic & Reconstructive Surgery and the American Academy of Ophthalmology.
 Fellows are expected to actively write and publish their own research.

 Cadaver labs and animal research labs are accessible for use by the fellow.
 There are also basic slides labs and a number of specialty labs available for projects as they choose.

 Careers After Fellowship

-Upon completion of their program, fellows go on to prestigious jobs in academic medicine, research and private practice.
-Past fellows have found success in positions at Indiana University, University of California-Irvine, State University of New York Downstate, Tokyo Medical College, Beijing Tongren Hospital and the University of Louisville, among others.
+Upon completion of the program, fellows go on to prestigious jobs in academic medicine, research and private practice.
+Past fellows have found success in positions at Indiana University, University of California-Irvine, Temple University, University of Chicago, University of Kansas, University of Oregon, University of Kentucky, University of Tennessee-Memphis and the University of Louisville, among others.